Magnus Thor Torfason

 Magnus is the recipient of a number of awards for his research and scholarly work, including a best paper award at the 2009 Transatlantic Doctoral Student Conference.
 Previously, he was a finalist for the Douglas Nigh Memorial Best Paper Award in 2007.
 His work has also been profiled in media outlets such as The Washington Post, BBC, Wall Street Journal and Bloomberg.com.

 Magnus was a co-founder of HandPoint, a software company currently headquartered in the UK, which develops payment and point-of-sale solutions for handheld computers.
-He served as Technical Director until he began his doctoral studies at Columbia in 2005, but continued to serve on the board of the company until 2009.
+He served as Technical Director until he began his doctoral studies at Columbia in 2005, and currently serves on the board of the company.
 He did his undergraduate studies at the University of Iceland, where he earned bachelor’s degrees in both electrical and electronic engineering and computer science.

 See also http://people.hbs.edu/mtorfason/